Skip to content

 When the aorta tears like this, it is extremely serious.
 The dissection may disrupt blood flow to the heart, brain, limbs, organs or any part of the body, which will also then be affected.

 The initial tear in the aorta can occur from just above the heart, or anywhere along the entire length of the aorta, to the abdomen.
 An aortic dissection is categorised according to where the initial tear in the aortic wall occurs.
 This also helps to guide treatment.
-The diagram above shows that Type A dissection is where the tear starts in the aorta as it arises from the heart (the ascendng aorta).
+The diagram above shows that Type A dissection is where the tear starts in the aorta as it arises from the heart (the ascending aorta).
 Type B dissection is where the tear starts further along the aorta, after the aortic arch.
 Both types are a medical emergency that requires urgent assessment by an Aortic specialist.